marksgraham/OCT-Converter/README.md

 metadata = fds.read_all_metadata(verbose=True) # extracts all other metadata
 with open("fds_metadata.json", "w") as outfile:
     outfile.write(json.dumps(metadata, indent=4))

+# create and save a DICOM (.fda/.fds only for now)
+dcm = create_dicom_from_oct(filepath)
 ```

 ## Contributions
 Are welcome!
 Here is a [development roadmap](https://github.com/marksgraham/OCT-Converter/issues/86), including some easy first issues.
 Please open a [new issue](https://github.com/marksgraham/OCT-Converter/issues/new) to discuss any potential contributions.

 ## Updates

+22 September 2023
+- DICOM support: can now save .fda/.fds files as DICOMs with metadata populated.

 28 March 2023
 - Metadata extraction for .fds expanded to match that of .fda file.